 A. Assessing your current living situation

-The first step to understanding what you need out of a home addition is assessing your current living situation.
+The first step to understanding what you need from a home addition is to assess your current living situation.
 Your ultimate goal is to figure out the “why” behind your remodel so that you can more easily determine what you want.

 B. Identifying your specific needs and goals for the addition